 Tagged America's original sin, Charlottesville, history, Opinion, Racism, Slavery, society, white privilege, white responsibility

 So yesterday’s post set the stage for James W. Loewen’s book Lies My Teacher Told Me.
 It was first published in 1995 and then updated in 2007.
 Loewen points out a lot of the same things I mentioned in yesterday’s post.
 In addition, he found that high school students generally rank history as the least relevant subject, even less relevant and interesting than algebra.
 (No offence, math teachers.)
 Continue reading

-Posted in Books, Education, Government, High School, History, Politics, Slavery, Society
+Posted in Books, Education, Government, High School, History, Slavery, Society, US Politics

 The average American’s lack of history knowledge and insight has always boggled my mind.
 When I went back to college to get a degree in literature in the Rio Grande Valley, I had to take a summer course in World History.
 Five weeks.
 Because having spent five years on it in my Dutch high school didn’t count.
 It was five weeks of facts, and not even that many, because we also had to learn world geography.
 Continue reading